ChatGPT Streaming Stops Mid-Word: Recover the Reply

 "...the last few words you streamed..."

-Step 3: Test in an incognito window with no extensions
+Step 3: Test in an incognito window with extensions disabled

 Step 4: Switch network or disable VPN

-If you are on corporate Wi-Fi or a VPN, switch to mobile hotspot for one test.
-A clean long reply over hotspot points the finger at the corporate proxy.
-Ask IT to allowlist chat.openai.com and chatgpt.com for long-lived SSE connections.
+On corporate Wi-Fi or a VPN, switch to a mobile hotspot for one test.
+A clean long reply over hotspot points at the corporate proxy.
+Ask IT to allowlist chatgpt.com and chat.openai.com and to stop closing long-lived streaming connections.
+As a softer fix, switching your DNS to Cloudflare (1.1.1.1) or Google (8.8.8.8) resolves some flaky-resolution cases.

-Step 5: Keep the tab in foreground for long generations
+Step 5: Keep the tab in the foreground for long generations

 For long answers (1000+ words, deep research, code), keep the ChatGPT tab visible and the laptop awake.
-Background throttling is the silent killer of long streams.
+Background-tab throttling and macOS sleep suspending networking are the silent killers of long streams.

 Instead of “write a 3000-word essay”, ask for “an outline first, then expand each section in turn”.
-Each individual stream stays short and is far less likely to hit any idle-timeout.
+Each individual stream stays short and is far less likely to hit any idle-timeout or per-turn token limit.

-The native apps handle stream interruption slightly better than the browser in some cases, especially over flaky Wi-Fi.
-If browser streams keep cutting, try the desktop app as a fallback.
+The native apps handle interruption slightly better than the browser in some cases, especially over flaky Wi-Fi.
+If browser streams keep cutting after the steps above, use the desktop app as a fallback.

 • Send a medium-length prompt (“explain X in 500 words”).
 It should stream end to end without cutting.

-• If you fixed it by disabling an extension, re-enable extensions one at a time and rerun, isolating which.
+• If you fixed it by disabling an extension, re-enable extensions one at a time and rerun to isolate which one.

 Long-term prevention

-• Keep the ChatGPT tab foregrounded during long generations.
+• Keep the ChatGPT tab foregrounded during long generations and stop the machine from sleeping.

-• On corporate networks, ask IT to allowlist OpenAI domains and disable SSE timeouts.
+• On corporate networks, ask IT to allowlist OpenAI domains and disable idle-connection SSE timeouts.

-• For very long outputs, break the task into smaller chunks instead of one mega-prompt.
+• Break very long outputs into smaller chunks instead of one mega-prompt.

-• Avoid AI helper extensions that hook into the ChatGPT DOM, they often break streams.
+• Avoid AI helper extensions that hook into the ChatGPT DOM.
+They frequently break streams.

 • Keep the desktop or mobile app installed as a fallback for flaky browser sessions.